nidhaloff/deep-translator/docs/usage.rst

 .. note::

-    You need to require an **private api key** if you want to use the yandex translator. visit the official website for more information about how to get one
+    You need to require n **private api key** if you want to use the yandex translator.
+    Visit the official website for more information about how to get one

 - Language detection